wrenchpilot/cloudedge-ha/README.md

 ## Important note about CloudEdge sessions

 CloudEdge allows only **one active session per account**.
 If you log in to this integration using your main account, the CloudEdge app on your phone will be logged out.

-### Recommendation:
+### Recommendation

 To avoid disruptions, it is recommended to:

 1. Create a **second CloudEdge account**.
 2. Share access to your homes/devices with this second account.
 3. Use the second account credentials for this integration.